AaltoSciComp/secure-workflows/singularity_mysql/README.md

 ```

-These are also needed to solve connection issues
+These are also needed to solve connection issues.
+Here we create a user called "demo" identified with password "password".
+This is the user that we can set to mysql-workbench to use for connecting to the database.

 ```
-CREATE USER 'root'@'%' IDENTIFIED BY 'password';
+CREATE USER 'demo'@'%' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'%';
+GRANT ALL PRIVILEGES ON *.* TO 'demo'@'%';
 ```